Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 ![signup]({{ page.permalink }}/../pic5.png){:style="max-width: 100%; height: auto;"}

 Your group has been assigned in Moodle; if you asked to be in a particular group, you have been placed with those students.
-You should be able to see which group you're in in Moodle.

 # Experiments